 Sleep Apnea Treatment in Denton, TX

-What is Sleep Apnea?
+What Is Sleep Apnea?

+Obstructive sleep apnea (OSA) is fairly common, but it’s underdiagnosed because it can be overlooked.
 OSA disrupts your ability to sleep soundly throughout the night.
 When your throat muscles relax, they can block your airway and cut off your supply of oxygen.
 To resume normal breathing, your body will wake you up briefly.
 Though some people wake up hundreds of times a night, they often don’t remember it.

 That’s why OSA is referred to as a ‘silent killer.’
 Undetected and untreated OSA can lead to heart attacks, stroke, type 2 diabetes, and more.
 Treatment for sleep apnea can elongate your life and give you more energy every day.